husnjak/IGDB-API-JVM/README.md

                 .sort("release_dates.date", Sort.ASCENDING)
                 .where("platforms = 48");
   ```
-  Here are all of the options, this creates a query for you.
+  Here are all the options, this creates a query for you.
 To get a String query from APICalypse just add `.buildQuery()`.

 __NOTE__
 These examples above are only here to show you how to use the "manual" part of the wrapper.
-This wrapper comes with complete functions for each endpoint in the API :) so you don't have to deal with the manual stuff..
+This wrapper comes with complete functions for each endpoint in the API, so you don't have to deal with the manual implementation.

 There are two functions for each endpoint, one for classes and one for json, for quick access.
 The difference between them is the name see the examples below:
 ```kotlin